1999 Bauchi State gubernatorial election

 The 1999 Bauchi State gubernatorial election occurred in Nigeria on January 9, 1999.
 The PDP nominee, Adamu Mu'azu, polled 56% of total vote to win the election, defeating the APP candidate and others.

 Adamu Mu'azu defeated Alhaji Tafawa Balewa at the PDP primary election to become the party's candidate.
 His running mate was Abdulmalik Mohammed.

 Electoral system

 The Governor of Bauchi State is elected using the plurality voting system.

 Results

-PDP's Adamu Mu'azu emerged emerged winner in the contest.
+PDP's Adamu Mu'azu emerged winner in the contest.

 The total number of registered voters in the state for the election was 1,941,913.
 However, 1,997,000 were previously issued voting cards in the state.